About Bow Health

 Let me start by sharing my journey (so far) with you.

 My journey into health and fitness originally began because I wanted to become a U.S. Navy SEAL.
 If you’re unfamiliar, SEALs are an elite military unit comprised of some of the most physically fit individuals in the world — they are the best of the best.

 While preparing to join I followed an intense training regimen, and during this time I did tons of research, learning as much about exercise and nutrition as I could.

 This marked the start of my health journey.

-Unfortunately, I was hit with some personal issues and stopped training for a while.
+Unfortunately, like so many of us experience, a few major personal issues struck all at once, and in the chaos I stopped training for a while.
 When I tried to get back into the swing of things, it just wasn’t the same.

-I had lost the unwavering mental drive I’d had before, and as any actual SEAL knows, if you aren’t 100% committed, you are likely to fail.
+I had lost the unwavering mental drive I’d had before, and as any actual SEAL knows, if you aren’t 100% committed, you will surely fail.

 It wasn’t an easy decision, but ultimately I decided to let that dream go.